jojodmo/VideoFilterExporter/README.md

     let asset: AVAsset //your video
     let filters: [CIFilter] //an array of CIFilters to apply to the asset let exporter = VideoFilterExporter(asset: asset, filters: filters)
+    // there is also an initializer which accepts an additional context: CIContext parameter
+    // VideoFilterExporter(asset: asset, filters: filters, context: myCIContext)

     let url: NSURL //the URL to export the video with filters to exporter.export(toURL: url){(url: NSURL?) -> Void in